-A standard web browser can be used to monitor and chart temperature and humidity.
+A standard web browser can be used to monitor and chart temperature and barometric pressure.
 The browser can also be used to configure the device's IP address, passwords for access and all configuration parameters.
-An iLD Big Display can display temperature and humidity received from an iServer over the Ethernet or the Internet.
+An iLD Big Display can display temperature and barometric pressure received from an iServer over the Ethernet or the Internet.